Art Matters Now is delighted to be supporting 3-4 art and writing commissions for inclusion in an upcoming publication called Home Away from Home.

 This publication will be published in print and online, serving as a platform for diverse creative voices in the North East of England.
 For this round of commissions, we are interested in hearing from individuals who identify as ethnic minorities or come from a migrant or diaspora background.

 To be eligible, applicants must be at least 18 years of age and based in the UK.

-1-2 artists and 2 writers will be invited to create visual and literary responses to the notion of ‘home’, and how the idea of ‘home’ is shaped by their racial, cultural, or linguistic identities, as well as their experiences and challenges of settling in a foreign country as a creative practitioner.
+1-2 artists and 1-2 writers will be invited to create visual and literary responses to the notion of ‘home’, and how the idea of ‘home’ is shaped by their racial, cultural, or linguistic identities, or by their experiences and challenges of settling in a foreign country as a creative practitioner.